euranova/shacl-compliance/README.md

 The test file `src/main/resources/testIMDBRequests.ttl` contains 10 manually created requests that can be verified against IMDB policy.
 `src/main/resources/testIMDBRequestUltimate.ttl` contains only one request with roots of SAVE taxonomies for hierarchical attributes, and one or more values for constant attributes.
 It is intended to recreate the "worst case" situation where the number of subrequests explodes.
-This is the reason it cannot be run with the regular procedure, only the onptimized one (should take roughly 5 min).
+This is the reason it cannot be run with the SHACL-Core procedure, only the onptimized one (should take roughly 5 min).

-**The output** folder for this test (according to `run.sh`) will be called `${shared_volume}output_inf_optimized${optimized}_ultimate${ultimate}` (or you can set it to whatever value suits you).
+**The output** folder for this test (according to `run.sh`) will be called `${shared_volume}output_inf_sparql${sparql}_ultimate${ultimate}` (or you can set it to whatever value suits you).
 Inside this folder you will find several output files:
-- `inference_regular_test_requests.txt`: output stats for the regular version.
+- `inference_core_test_requests.txt`: output stats for the SHACL-Core version.
 The metrics calculated there are:
   - **#Requests**: how many requests were supposed to be processed;
   - **#Processed**: how many were actually processed (without errors);
-  - **Triples inferred**: how many triples were inferred (may differ for regular due to slightly different implementations);
+  - **Triples inferred**: how many triples were inferred (may differ for SHACL-Core due to slightly different implementations);
   - **Total exec time**: total time for the batch;
   - **Avg time per request**: average time for one request;
   - **Avg time per subrequest**: average time for one subrequest;
-- `inference_regular_test_requests_subrequests.ttl`: file containing all subrequests for each request is regular mode;
+- `inference_core_test_requests_subrequests.ttl`: file containing all subrequests for each request is SHACL-Core mode;
-- `inference_regular_test_requests_triples.ttl`: file containing all inferred triples with query answers for regular mode.
+- `inference_core_test_requests_triples.ttl`: file containing all inferred triples with query answers for SHACL-Core mode.
   The triples are inferred for each subreqeust separately and then for the whole request.
 To find the final answer for a request, search for the name of the request WITHOUT the subrequest number at the end, i,.e. `save-ex:Request_10_test`, NOT `save-ex:Request_10_test_0`.
-- `inference_optimized_test_requests.txt`: output stats for the optimized version.
-Contains the same metrics as the one for regular version, except **Avg time per subrequest** is always 0, as there are no subrequests processed separately.
+- `inference_sparql_test_requests.txt`: output stats for the SHACL-SPARQL version.
+Contains the same metrics as the one for SHACL-Core version, except **Avg time per subrequest** is always 0, as there are no subrequests processed separately.
-- `inference_optimized_test_requests_subrequests.ttl`: contains the "normalized" version of the request created for the optimized version using RDFList properties;
+- `inference_sparql_test_requests_subrequests.ttl`: contains the "normalized" version of the request created for the SHACL-SPARQL version using RDFList properties;
-- `inference_optimized_test_requests_triples.ttl`: inferred triples with answers to queries.
-The triples are in a different format than regular version, but the final answer should be the same.
+- `inference_sparql_test_requests_triples.ttl`: inferred triples with answers to queries.
+The triples are in a different format than SHACL-Core version, but the final answer should be the same.

 The same files with stats and results will be created for the ultimate request, but instead of "test_requests" they will say "ultimate_request".